yds12/x64-roadmap/tasks/registers/run.md

 Notice that copying `7` (the `111` in the end of the binary number) to **AX** did not clear the upper half of **EAX** (notice that `1` in the 17th bit).
-However, this is behaviour does not hold for `mov` into 32-bit registers.
+However, this behaviour does not hold for `mov` into 32-bit registers.
 If we compile and run `reg3.asm` (in the same way), we get:

     $ bin/reg3